1zero8/gimit.gh/CONTRIBUTING.md

 ## Making minor changes
 ```
-@gimit.gh are not the best coder, so there are sure some problematic coding decision, every slightest of changes will helps a lot.
+@dkmca-gh are not the best coder, so there are sure some problematic coding decision, every slightest of changes will helps a lot.
 I'm always happy to receive Pull requests to improve things.
 ```